dustinmcafee/rustvncserver/TECHNICAL.md

-# RustVNC Technical Documentation
+# rustvncserver Technical Documentation

-Complete technical documentation for the Rust VNC server implementation and RFC 6143 protocol compliance.
+Complete technical documentation for the rustvncserver library and RFC 6143 protocol compliance.

 ---